 If you are asked to shelter-in-place, it means to remain indoors, or if outside, go indoors immediately.
-A possible reason why you would be asked to shelter-in-place is during a tornado.
-Once indoors, you will need to:
+A possible reason why you would be asked to shelter-in-place is during a tornado, severe wind storm, chemical release or public health emergency.

-- have everyone stay in one room; choose an interior room if possible and stay away from the window
+- during a severe wind storm have everyone stay in one room; choose an interior room if possible and stay away from the window

 - close all windows and doors

-- turn off furnace, air conditioner and exhaust fans so outside air is not brought indoors
+- if directed or during a chemical release, turn off furnace, air conditioner and exhaust fans so outside air is not brought indoors

 Strathcona Industrial Association (SIA)

 Information from the Strathcona Industrial Association, which represents major industry in southeast Strathcona County.
 Includes news from the plants, safety tips, air monitoring reports and links to the sites of individual companies.

 Northeast Region Community Awareness and Emergency Response (NR CAER)

 Information from the Northeast Region Community Awareness and Emergency Response, which represents major industry in northeast Strathcona County.